-Cloe’s reasoning was cut short when the vehicle’s front end met with the trunk of an oak tree.
-The utterly loud sound of crushing metal made her cringe as her face was on its way to impelling into the steering wheel before the air bag met her halfway giving way to a stunning white flash.
-The glass from the windshield and windows shattered, leaving beads of glass to litter the inside of the vehicle, some of which pierced her face and arms.
-The thud from the impact was set on replay in Cloe’s mind as she couldn’t decide if she was alive or dead.
+Too late.
+The scraping and crushing of metal and bark erupted around her.
+Cloe watched the steering wheel fly toward her before the air bag met her face, giving way to a stunning flash.
+The glass from the windshield and windows shattered, snagging her face, neck and arms.
+The thud from the impact replayed in a grotesque loop as she couldn’t decide if she was alive or dead.

-The driver side door swung open introducing her to a slew of police officers who pulled her from her mangled vehicle and laid her on her back in the grass several feet away.
-Though Cloe was in better shape than she anticipated, she was suffering from an unforgiving dizziness brought on by the impact, making it hard to answer the questions the police were asking.
+The driver side door swung open introducing her to a slew of police officers.
+They pulled her from the mangled vehicle and laid her on her back in the grass several feet away.
+Though Cloe was in better shape than she anticipated, she was suffering from an unforgiving wooziness.
+It was hard to answer the questions the police officers were asking.
 Eventually they gave up and conversed amongst themselves.

-“The ambulance is on its way,” she heard one of them say.
+“The ambulance is on its way,” she heard one of them say in a deep voice.

-“Send her off and then question her the first opportunity you get,” said another.
+“Send her off and then question her the first opportunity you get,” said a woman.
 “As a matter of fact, stay there until the doctors say she can answer questions.
 We will probably be here all night looking for that asshole.”

 “I’m afraid so.
 But we’ll find him.”